UniMath/agda-unimath/HOWTO-INSTALL.md

 ### VSCode

 The `agda-unimath` library comes with a predefined VSCode workspace.
-Open the folder containing the cloned repository in VSCode, and it should automatically recognize the workspace and apply the appropriate settings.
+Open the folder main repository folder in VSCode, and it should automatically recognize the workspace and apply the appropriate settings.

 #### Extensions